Inflectra/rapise-framework-examples/SpiraFriendlyWithRvlAndUserLib/README.md

 ### Common Functionality
 We added a test framework library.
-The library is created using context menu of in the Test Files tree:
+The library is created using context menu in the Test Files tree:

 ![Create Library](Images/CreateLib.png)